Greedy maximal independent sets via local limits: Introduction

-In combinatorics, the greedy algorithm for finding a maximal independent set was analysed in order to give a lower bound on the (usually asymptotic) typical independence number of (random) graphs\footnote{In this regard, the greedy algorithm has long been superseded by more sophisticated algorithms; these algorithms often lack, however, the local properties of the greedy algorithm.}.
-The asymptotic greedy independence ratio of binomial random graphs with linear edge density was studied by McDiarmid~\cite{McD84} (but see also~\cites{GM75,BE76}).
-The asymptotic greedy independence ratio of random regular graphs was studied by Wormald~\cite{Wor95}, who used the so-called \emph{differential equation method} (see \cite{Wor99} for a comprehensive survey; see also \cite{War19+} for a short proof of Wormald's result).
-His result was further extended in~\cite{LW07} for any regular graph sequence with growing girth (see also \cite{HW18,HW16} for similar extensions for more sophisticated algorithms).
-Recently, the case of uniform random graphs with given degree sequences was studied (independently) in~\cite{BJM17} and~\cite{BJL17}.
+In combinatorics, the greedy algorithm for finding an MIS was analysed in order to give a lower bound on the (usually asymptotic) typical independence number of (random) graphs.\footnote{ For this purpose, more sophisticated local (and non-local) algorithms have been analysed.
+Nevertheless, as we mention later, the random greedy algorithm is, perhaps surprisingly, at least as good as any other local algorithm for various random graph models.
+In fact, in many problems, the random greedy algorithm is essentially the best known efficient algorithm available.} The asymptotic greedy independence ratio of binomial random graphs was studied by McDiarmid~\cite{McD84} (but see also~\cites{GM75,BE76}; for large deviation estimates, see~\cites{BGJM22,Kol22}).
+The asymptotic greedy independence ratio of random regular graphs was studied by Wormald~\cite{Wor95}, who used the so-called \term{differential equation method} (see \cite{Wor99} for a comprehensive survey; see also \cite{War19+} for a short proof of Wormald's result).
+His result was further extended in~\cite{LW07} to any sequence of regular graphs with growing girth (see also \cites{HW16,HW18} for similar extensions for more sophisticated algorithms \footnote{For example, there is a series of works obtaining ever better lower bounds for the independence ratios in (random/high-girth) $3$- and $4$-regular graphs, using local algorithms; see, e.g.,~\cites{DZ09,CGHV15,HW16,Cso16+}.} ).
+The case of uniform random graphs with given degree sequences was studied (independently) in~\cite{BJM17} and~\cite{BJL17}.

+Apart from being basic to combinatorial optimisation, the random greedy algorithm for producing an MIS is of pure theoretic interest: it is a simple and natural stochastic process which, in its most general form, emulates many previously studied processes.
+One such model is the \term{randomised greedy matching} (see~\cite{DF91}), which can be defined as the random greedy MIS on the corresponding line graph.
+This model was studied by Dyer and Frieze~\cite{DF91} for general graphs and by Dyer, Frieze and Pittel~\cite{DFP93} for sparse uniform random graphs.
+The distribution of $\gis$ also appears naturally as a marginal of a random greedy colouring of the graph.